USS Kamehameha: Decommissioning and disposal

 Kamehameha was decommissioned on 2 April 2002 and stricken from the Naval Vessel Register the same day.
 She was the last of the original 41 for Freedom fleet ballistic missile submarines in service, and the oldest submarine in the United States Navy at the time of her decommissioning.
 The wardroom of the oldest submarine in the fleet carried Richard O'Kane's personal cribbage board, and upon Kamehameha's decommissioning the board was transferred to the next oldest boat, USS Parche (SSN-683).
 Upon her decommissioning, Kamehameha had been the longest serving nuclear-powered submarine in history, with a total service period exceeding 37 years.
 This was exceeded by the Los Angeles-class submarine USS Bremerton in July 2018, prior to her own decommissioning on 18 May 2021.

 Kamehameha's scrapping via the Nuclear-Powered Ship and Submarine Recycling Program at Bremerton, Washington, began in October 2002 and was completed on 28 February 2003.

 Commemoration

-Kamehameha's commissioning gifts from the State of Hawaii, including her bust of King Kamehameha I, an Acacian Acacia koa plate used for eating, bow and spear, and the wardroom monkeypod wood table are on display at Pearl Harbor, Hawaii, at the Pacific Fleet Submarine Museum.
+Kamehameha's commissioning gifts from the State of Hawaii, including her bust of King Kamehameha I, an Acacia koa wooden plate used for eating, bow and spear, and the wardroom monkeypod wood table, are on display at Pearl Harbor, Hawaii, at the Pacific Fleet Submarine Museum.
 Her periscopes have been donated to Deterrent Park on Submarine Base Bangor, Washington, to become part of the USS Woodrow Wilson (SSBN-624) exhibit.